-AMBER ALERT: Smyrna infant abducted by non-custodial mom, believed to be in danger
+AMBER ALERT Update: Smyrna infant found in East Nashville; Mother in custody

-SMYNRA, Tenn.
-(WKRN) — An Amber Alert has been issued for an infant girl abducted Wednesday evening by her non-custodial mother.
+SMYRNA, Tenn.
+(WKRN) — An Amber Alert has been issued for a baby girl abducted Wednesday evening by her non-custodial mother.

 According to Smyrna Police, 9-month-old Nichelle Omega was taken by 29-year-old Nyx Omega at the Smyrna Public Library on Enon Springs Road around 5:30 p.m. after Nyx engaged in a visit with Nichelle.
 Investigators say Nyx Omega exited the building with Nichelle, hurried to a nearby parking lot, and left the area.

-Note: UPDATE: The Smyrna baby at the center of a statewide AMBER Alert was found safe in East Nashville Thursday morning and the child’s mother was taken into custody.